Vadym Slyusar: Results in the other fields of research

 V. Slyusar provided numerous theoretical works realized in several experimental radar stations with DAAs which were successfully tested.

 He investigated electrical small antennas and new constructions of such antennas, evolved the theory of metamaterials, proposed new ideas to implementation of augmented reality, and artificial intelligence to combat vehicles as well.

 V. Slyusar has 68 patents, and 850 publications in the areas of digital antenna arrays for radars and wireless communications.

-Life data
+Career Timeline

 1981–1985 – listener of Orenburg Air Defense high military school.
 In this time started the scientific carrier of V. Slyusar, which published a first scientific report in 1985.

 June 1992 – defended the dissertation for a candidate degree (Techn.
 Sci.) at the Council of Military Academy of Air Defense of the Land Forces (Kyiv).
 The significant stage of the recognition of Vadym Slyusar's scientific results became the defense of the dissertation for a doctoral degree (Techn.
 Sci.) in 2000.

 professor – since 2005, Honored Scientist and Technician of Ukraine – 2008.

 Since 1996 – work at Central Scientific Research Institute of Armament and Military Equipment of the Armed Forces of Ukraine (Kyiv).